 Drop the cold butter cubes into the flour mixture and toss to coat.

-Continue adding up to 3 more tablespoons of ice water one at a time, until a shaggy dough forms.
+Add the sour cream and one tablespoon of the water to the mixture and gently bring it together.
+Continue adding ice water 1 tablespoon at a time, until a shaggy dough forms.
 It should hold together, but it shouldn't feel wet.

 Turn the dough out onto the counter and bring it together with your hands or a bench scraper.
 Shape it into a disc and wrap it in plastic wrap.
 Refrigerate the dough for at least 2 hours.